 express-javascript-template

-The express-javascript-template is a boilerplate project designed to provide a solid foundation for building full-stack web applications using Express.js and JavaScript.
-It includes a structured setup with best practices for security, configuration, and development workflows, as well as a client-side build pipeline using webpack.
+The express-javascript-template is a boilerplate project designed to provide a solid foundation for building web applications using Express.js and JavaScript.
+It includes a structured setup emphasizing security middleware, environment-based configuration, and documented development workflows, as well as a client-side build pipeline using webpack.

-This page is a living technical record of skills, tools, and engineering practices demonstrated in the project.
+This page is a technical record of skills, tools, and engineering practices represented in the template.

 At a Glance